 I draw inspiration particularly from the high contrast black and white photography of Brassai and Japanese black and white traditions of Zen ink painting and work of photographers like Daido Moriyama and Hiroshi Sugimoto and abstract prints of Koichi Yamamoto.

-Although many of the colour photos of the Bridge are also striking in their own way, I think that black and white is most effective.
+Although many of the colour photos of the Bridge are effective in their own way, I think that black and white is most striking.
 I also think that Photo-screen adds a further dimension of grunge and texture impact beyond the effect of photography as a documentary image.
 But the technique is quite delicate – both in the level of tonal contrast and detail required in the duo-tone transparency, then the accuracy of the exposure and finally the mixing of the ink and printing itself on different papers.
-This is a project and technique I still want to work on to produce a longer series of images of different aspects of the place and as a printmaking technique.

 For this first assignment I wanted a project that would be an ongoing body of work that I could continue to work on through the course and would represent my personal voice – combining a socio-political perspective with a subject that I enjoy aesthetically and has personal meanings and memories – and would also stretch me technically and strengthen new skills.